Program overview

 • Medical Clinic Assistant: Supports the daily operations of medical clinics, including patient care and administrative tasks.

-• Medical Receptionist: Greets patients, manages phone calls, and handles appointment scheduling and billing inquiries.
+• Medical Receptionist: Greets patients, manages phone calls, and handles appointment scheduling in healthcare settings.

-• Hospital Unit Clerk: Coordinates administrative tasks within hospital units, including patient admissions and record management.
+• Hospital Unit Clerk: Manages administrative tasks within hospital units, including patient admissions and record-keeping.

-• Medical Administrator: Oversees administrative functions in healthcare facilities, ensuring compliance with regulations and efficient operations.
+• Medical Administrator: Oversees administrative functions in healthcare facilities, ensuring compliance and efficiency.

-• Patient Care Coordinator: Manages patient care plans and coordinates services among healthcare providers.
+• Patient Care Coordinator: Facilitates patient care by coordinating appointments, treatments, and follow-up care.

 • Medical Transcriptionist: Converts voice-recorded reports from healthcare professionals into written documents.

-Employment opportunities are available in various health-related settings, such as hospitals, family health centers, doctors’ offices, and medical laboratories.
+Employment opportunities can be found in various health-related settings, such as hospitals, family health centers, doctors’ offices, and medical laboratories.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.